Anal Rectal Abscess and Fistula

 Most fistulas begin as anorectal abscesses.
 When the abscess opens spontaneously (or has been opened surgically), a fistula may occur.
 Other causes of fistulas include tuberculosis, cancer, and inflammatory bowel disease.
 Fistulas may occur singly or in multiples.

 There is a direct relationship between incontinence and the amount of sphincter muscle divided.
-The goal of surgical treatment is thus two fold- to eradicate the suppurative process permanently without compromising anal continence.
+The goal of surgical treatment is thus two -fold: to eradicate the discharge permanently and without compromising anal continence.

 How Long Does it Take to Feel Better?